FEniCS/performance-test/README.md

 --petsc.options_left
 ```

-For a weak scaling test, with 8 MPI processes and 10M
+For a strong scaling test, with 8 MPI processes and 10M
 degrees-of-freedom in total: